Updated March 18, 2026

 Behavior

-All indoor spaces — pubs, restaurants, shops, offices, public transport
+All indoor public spaces across Dublin and Ireland — pubs, restaurants, cafés, shops, offices, hotel rooms (unless specifically designated), public transport, taxis, and all enclosed workplaces.

 How to avoid